mattermost/docs/source/deployment/cluster.rst

   .. note::

-  We only support a one minor version difference between the server versions when performing a rolling upgrade (for example v5.27.1 + v5.27.2 or v5.26.4 + v5.27.1 is supported, where as v5.25.5 + v5.27.0 is not supported).
+  We only support a one minor version difference between the server versions when performing a rolling upgrade (for example v5.27.1 + v5.27.2 or v5.26.4 + v5.27.1 is supported, whereas v5.25.5 + v5.27.0 is not supported).
 Running two different versions of Mattermost in your cluster should not be done outside of an upgrade scenario.

 Note that you are not restarting the machines, only the Mattermost server applications.
 A Mattermost server restart generally takes about 5 seconds.